Being Informed About Reasons for Manuscript Rejection

 A major reason for this mismatch is simply the natural evolution of ideas that occurs in the research and writing process and the failure to account for any changes in the Introduction section.
 A researcher may write boldly in the Introduction about the spectacular possibilities for their study on heart attack prevention and then omit these claims in the Discussion (or vice versa).
 Or they may cite sources at length that are not later mentioned anywhere else in the study.
 For these reasons, it is recommended that you write the Introduction section as close to the end of your paper as possible—after you have written the majority of the Discussion and before you write a brief conclusion.
 By doing this, you will ensure that the information in all sections is consistent and that the content in later sections is sufficiently summarized at the beginning of your manuscript.

-3. The problem: “The abstract content is erroneous or is missing key information”
+Manuscript Rejection Reason #3: “The abstract content is erroneous or is missing key information”

 Including incorrect content or omitting content in your abstract can be an even more egregious error than making this mistake in the Introduction.
 Because the abstract is the first chance for editors and publishers to really look at what your study does (and because it is often the only part of the manuscript they will read if they judge it as unpublishable), a mistake here can mean immediate rejection and an opportunity wasted.